Highway Crash In Carrollton Leads To Stabbing And Strangulation On I-35E

 A fourth man who was injured in the initial crash is also being treated for non-life-threatening injuries.

-The suspect was also injured during the assault.MORE NEWS: Dallas Police Arrest Suspect For Murder Outside XTC Cabaret Nightclub
+Stoffregen was also injured during the assault.MORE NEWS: Man Arrested After Allegedly Shooting Dog Multiple Times In Dallas

-He was taken to Parkland Hospital for treatment and will be brought back to the Carrollton City Jail for booking when he is medically cleared for release.
+He was treated at and released from Parkland Hospital in the overnight hours.
+He was then transferred to the Dallas County Jail.